ssc-sp/datahub-docs/DeveloperGuide/Achievements-Profiles/readme.md

 - **Background Images**: Background images that can be used to personalize the user's profile.
 - **Profile Pictures**: Profile pictures that can be used to personalize the user's profile.
+- **Trophies**: Trophies that can be showcased on the user's profile.

 ## Data Model